 The Greek term prognōsis used in 1 Peter 1:2 and Acts 2:23, while derived from and related to proginōskō (which is used in verses like: Romans 8:29; 11:2, 1 Peter 1:20; Acts 26:5 and 2 Peter 3:17) is not identical in meaning to it.
 In other words, prognōsis (noun) is not only a different part of speech than proginōskō (verb) but it also has a different semantic range (see definitions above).
 This is important because while proginōskō (verb) may refer to either previously knowing a person or thing (Romans 8:29; 11:2, Acts 26:5) or previously knowing information about a person or thing (2 Peter 3:17), prognōsis (noun) only ever refers to the previous information known about the person or thing (1 Peter 1:2 and Acts 2:23).

-This means that the above scholar’s assertion that 1 Peter 1:2 does “not refer to simple intellectual knowledge” is not supported by the Greek lexicon referenced above (Thayer’s Greek Definitions).
+This means that Potter’s assertion that 1 Peter 1:2 does “not refer to simple intellectual knowledge” is not supported by the Greek lexicon referenced above (Thayer’s Greek Definitions).
 This also means that according to 1 Peter 1:2, foreknowledge is a condition upon which election is based.
-Of course, this is nothing new as there are precedents in the scriptures; for example, in Genesis 18:17-19 God blesses Abraham and discloses to Abraham His future plans based upon His foreknowledge of Abraham.
+Of course, this is nothing new as there are precedents in the Scripture where foreknowledge is used as a condition.
+For example, in Genesis 18:17-19 God blesses Abraham and discloses to Abraham His future plans based upon His foreknowledge of Abraham.
 Perhaps of even more significance, Galatians 3:8 states that, “the Scripture [Christ] foreseeing that God would justify the heathen through faith, preached beforehand the gospel unto Abraham.
 In other words, God foresees and then God takes action based upon the foreknowledge.

-Logically speaking, the only way that one could say that election is unconditional is if the Election is a based upon a purely random selection scheme or upon no scheme at all.
-If God used but did not disclose His criteria for election, that would not make election unconditional; rather, election would be conditional but it’s criteria undisclosed.
-The fact is that Election is based upon “foreknowledge (See Elect according to the foreknowledge of God ).
-Regardless of how one later defines what this means, we are forced to conclude that foreknowledge is a condition upon which Election is based.
-If one could illustrate this using a control flow segment used in modern computer languages, the pseudo code would look something like this:
+Logically speaking, the only way one could argue that Election is unconditional is if God’s decisions were based upon a purely random selection scheme or upon no scheme at all.
+However, if God used but did not disclose His criteria for Election, then that would make Election conditional with undisclosed criteria.
+This point is important to grasp because many Christians seem to forget that there is something that is antecedent to Election.
+The fact is that since Election is based upon foreknowledge, it not something that happens independent of an impetus (See Elect according to the foreknowledge of God).
+Regardless of how one later defines what foreknowledge means, Scripture forces us to conclude that foreknowledge is a condition upon which Election is based.
+If one could illustrate this using a control flow segment like the ones used in modern computer languages, the pseudo code would look something like this:

 if ( FOREKNOWLEDGE == X )